Unity-Technologies/ml-agents/docs/Migrating.md

   python3 learn.py 3DBall --train
   ```

+  from the `python` subdirectory (which is changed to `ml-agents` subdirectory
-  from the `python/` directory, we now run
+  in v0.5), we now run

   ```sh
   mlagents-learn config/trainer_config.yaml --env=3DBall --train
   ```

-  from the directory where we installed the ML-Agents Toolkit.
+  from the root directory where we installed the ML-Agents Toolkit.

 * It is now required to specify the path to the yaml trainer configuration file
   when running `mlagents-learn`.
 For an example trainer configuration file, see